-- at least two tanks are located within 135 m of each building. - each tank has at least 45 m3 capacity. - permanent couplings as detailed above for private tanks are installed at each tank.]
+- At least two tanks are located within 135 m of each building. - Each tank has at least 45 m capacity. - Permanent couplings as detailed above for private tanks are installed at each tank.

 8.3.10 Structural Design

 For installation conditions beyond those shown on the drawings, the pipeline installation shall be specifically designed to resist structural failure.
 The design shall be in accordance with AS/NZS 2566.1 including the structural design commentary AS/NZS 2566.1 Supplement 1.
 Details of the final design requirements shall be shown on the drawings.